AudioFluff/PyPhonic/README.md

 ## Where do I get the VST?

 The VST is not yet released.
-It's in the final stages of development with release expected in April 2024.
-If you're interested in beta testing, please get in touch.
+It's in the final stages of development with release expected in May 2024; you can sign up at https://audiofluff.com to get notified when it's released.

 ## Quickstart